Caramelized Sweet Potato and Kale Fried Wild Rice is a healthy and flavorful side dish recipe that's anything but forgettable!

 Directions

-- Prepare rice according to package instructions using chicken or vegetable broth in place of water.
-Set aside.
-(Can be made ahead of time.)
+- Prepare the rice according to package instructions using chicken broth or stock in place of water.
+Set aside – can be made up to 3 days ahead of time.

-- Fill a wok or large skillet with water then bring to a boil.
-Add a heavy dash of salt and kale then boil until tender, 4-5 minutes.
-Drain, then when kale is cool enough to handle, squeeze out excess water with hands, crumble, and then set aside.
+- Fill a wok or large skillet with high sides with water then bring to a boil over high heat.
+Add a heavy dash of salt and the chopped kale then boil until the kale is tender, 4-5 minutes.
+Drain then, when kale is cool enough to handle, squeeze out the excess water with your hands.
+Crumble the kale into a bowl then set it aside.

-- Turn heat down to medium-high then melt butter in skillet.
-Add brown sugar and sweet potatoes, season with salt, then saute until tender and caramelized, 8-10 minutes.
+- Turn the heat down to medium-high then melt the butter in the wok or skillet.
+Add the brown sugar and sweet potatoes, season with salt, then saute until the sweet potatoes are tender and caramelized, 8-10 minutes.

-- Add kale, cooked rice and Maple-Dijon Vinaigrette to the wok then toss to combine.
+- Add the kale, cooked rice, and Maple-Dijon Vinaigrette to the wok then toss to combine.
 Serve topped with pepitas.

 What an amazing fried rice!
 So many different flavors coming together so well.